An Inch of Space…. Is Worth A Thousand Pieces of Gold

 The flat is divided into two bedrooms and has a separate kitchen bathroom and utility space.

-Like many people in Hong Kong, the parents arrived in Hong Kong as refugees from China in 1939.
+Like many people in Hong Kong, the parents came to Hong Kong as refugees from China.

 At first they lived in a rented room.
-5 or 6 other families sharing one flat, sharing one kitchen and bathroom.
-They were allocated one of the early seven-storey Housing Authority – 120 sq feet rooms, with shared external bathroom and cooking areas.
+There were 5 or 6 other families sharing one flat, sharing one kitchen and bathroom.
+They were then allocated one of the early seven-storey Housing Authority – 120 sq feet rooms, with shared external bathroom and cooking areas.

 They vividly remember: ‘Conditions there were very bad’.

-This experience clearly informs how they look at, and appreciate, their current home.
+This past experience of dwelling clearly informs how they look at, and appreciate, their current home.

 And now, everything is inside the flat, we can call this place a real home.